CRAVA/crava/README.txt

 These are the release notes for CRAVA

 CRAVA is a software package for seismic inversion and conditioning of geological reservoir models.
-CRAVA is copyrighted by Norwegian Computing Centre and Statoil and licensed under GPLv3+.
+CRAVA is copyrighted by the Norwegian Computing Center and Statoil and licensed under GPLv3+.
 See COPYING for details.

 ON WHAT PLATFORMS DOES IT RUN?
-CRAVA is developep for GNU/Linux.
+  CRAVA is runs on GNU/Linux and Windows distributions where Intel MKL or Atlas has been installed.

 DOCUMENTATION
-No efforts to provide documentation has been made yet.
+  doc/user_manual/CRAVA_user_manual.pdf

 DOWNLOADING CRAVA
   git clone git://github.com/CRAVA/crava.git

 BUILDING CRAVA
-Make a softlink to nrlib, e.g., ln -s PATH/nrlib/nrlib PATH/crava/lib
-Compile CRAVA:
   cd PATH/crava
   make

+TEST THE BUILD
   If you have the test-suite available, unpack it to PATH/crava and run cd PATH/crava make test